Salt Lake City Family Law Attorney

 - whether the recipient directly contributed to the increase in the paying spouse’s income by paying for education or job training during the marriage.

-Child Custody Options in Utah
+Child Custody Options in Salt Lake City, Utah

 For separating couples who share children, custody will be an important matter to negotiate.
 Parents can either work out a custody arrangement on their own or go to court to have a judge decide the arrangement.
 In either situation, the custody order will address physical and legal custody of the child, where physical custody is where the child lives, and legal custody is a parent’s right to make educational, medical, religious, legal, or even cultural decisions for the child.